 Some banks may have a slightly wider range of services and products but, generally speaking, you’ll find that both serve the basics:

-Many credit unions also offer retirement accounts and life, home and auto insurance (often through partners).
+Many also offer retirement accounts and life, home, and auto insurance (often through partners).
 And they’re known to offer more financial education opportunities to their members (though banks are coming around).

 Additionally, depending on the credit union, you may actually find unique programs that better serve your needs.
 Let’s look into this in a little more detail next.

-Because of the difference in models, account holders at credit unions and banks are each treated differently.
+Because of the difference in models, account holders are each treated differently.
 Banks have customers, while credit unions have members.